neocturne/fastd/doc/source/manual/config.rst

   Sets the name of the TUN/TAP interface to use; it will be set by the OS when no name is configured explicitly.

+  In TUN/multi-TAP mode, either peer-specific interface names need to be configured, or one (but not both) of the following patterns must be used to set a unique interface name for each peer:

+  * ``%n``: The peer's name
+  * ``%k``: The first 16 hex digits of the peer's public key

 | ``log level fatal|error|warn|info|verbose|debug|debug2;``

   Sets the default log level, meaning syslog if there is currently a level set for syslog, and stderr